 While the sensitivity is an unpleasant part of teeth whitening for some people, it is likely only temporary.
 Once you finish your treatment method, it should subside.
-The Pearly Whites Professional Kit comes with a desensitization gel to help replace minerals, seal your results and soothe after whitening.
+The Pearly Whites Professional whitening kits come with desensitization gel to help replace minerals, seal your results and soothe after whitening.

 Make an Informed Choice

 If you want to whiten your teeth and have any concerns regarding your dental health or sensitivity issues, then talk to your dentist first.
 After all, no one knows your teeth better than they do!
 If you do the research and choose your whitening product and method wisely, then you will be able to safely and effectively whiten your smile.

 [Click here for the Pearly Whites frequently asked questions]